Introducing the Icon Library

-When you click on an icon individually, you’ll have the possibility to collaboratively work on it.
-Discover different ways to do so with the power bar on the left-hand side.
+When you click on an icon individually, you’ll have the possibility to work on it collaboratively.
+Discover different ways to do so with the Power Bar on the left-hand side.
 Give and request feedback, set an icon’s download options, define metadata, set up asset life cycles, or view the revision history.